Drake's Cakes: Early branding and advertising

 Drake Brothers was recognized in a leading advertising magazine of the day for branding and advertising efforts.
 With much of the product sold by the pound, the products were vulnerable to substitution by retailers.
 Drake implemented pan liners that were perforated with the Drake's brand name so that the product could be identified by the end consumer.
 Drake's advertised this feature.
 Drake also made wide use of the trademark on trucks, advertising, and "everything that leaves our bakery".

 A White (brand) three-ton truck in the small fleet at the Drake's Boston bakery was featured in a trucking publication in 1914 for having operated for 14 months without the loss of a day.

 In 1920 and again in 1927, Drake's added garages to store their fleet of vehicles just down the street from the bakery at 35-37 Clinton Avenue and 41-43 Clinton Avenue.

+In the early 1900s, Newman Drake was looking for something new and different to grace the door of his delivery trucks.
+Joseph Gross, a German immigrant who came to the U.S. in 1898 and worked as striper painting lines and designs on horse wagons and automobiles, drew the original Drake's logo which consisted of a duck with a chef's hat holding a tray of cakes.
+Drake was so pleased with the design that Gross received a bonus in the amount of $500 for his work.